derision-test/go-mockgen/README.md

     filename: foo/bar/mock_cache_test.go
 ```

-The top level of the configuration file may also set the keys `exclude`, `prefix`, `constructor-prefix`, `goimports`, `force`, `disable-formatting`, and `for-tests`.
+The top level of the configuration file may also set the keys `exclude`, `prefix`, `constructor-prefix`, `goimports`, `file-prefix`, `force`, `disable-formatting`, and `for-tests`.
 Top-level excludes will also be applied to each mock generator entry.
-The values for prefixes and goimports will apply to each mock generator entry if a value is not set.
+The values for interface and constructor prefixes, goimports, and file content prefixes will apply to each mock generator entry if a value is not set.
 The remaining boolean values will be true for each mock generator entry if set at the top level (regardless of the setting of each entry).

 ## Testing with Mocks